anthonysecco/public-lands-ha-sensor/README.md

 ![image](https://github.com/user-attachments/assets/7b9eb1bc-d110-4598-8b87-328c81c1b7ca)

-I suggest using a condition to hide the card when 'Unit Name' is "Non-Protected Area" so as to reduce the clutter on your dashboard.

-You may use the refresh button to immediately check your current location.
-This can be useful when pulling up to a site.

 ## Notes

+- **Connectivity** - Internet is required at the time of the button press.
+- **Polling** - The integration does not automatically poll.
+It leaves this task to the user to configure either manually or via automation.
+- **Frequency** - Please limit you refresh period to no less than **10 minutes** when in motion.
-Accuracy - The GPS coordinateds are limited to four decimal points (-118.1222,36.5597).
+- **GPS Accuracy** - The GPS coordinateds are limited to four decimal points (-118.1222,36.5597).
 This limits the accuracy to 15 meters.

-By default the sensor refreshes ever 3600s (1 hour).
-If you need to immediately check your location, use the refresh button.
+- **Data Accuracy** - The API data is refreshed annually in June by USGS (United States Geological Survey).

+## Contributions

+Open issues, suggest improvements, or contribute pull requests directly here on GitHub.

+## License

+This project is licensed under the MIT License.
+For more details, see the LICENSE file.&#x20;